 Before your session begins, you should review the test tutorial.
 Please note you will not get a chance to review the test tutorial during the actual practice test, so please prepare accordingly.
 Once your session begins, you have 30 minutes to complete the practice test.

-he SPI examination contains 110 questions that cover the following content areas.
+The SPI examination covers the following content areas.
 All percentages are an approximate distribution of the questions across the content areas.

 Please note: All percentages are approximate.